Former TikTok moderators sue over emotional toll of 'extremely disturbing' videos

 Social media companies, including TikTok, use artificial intelligence to screen millions of videos for disturbing content, but the technology cannot catch everything, so human moderators remain critical to keeping the platforms safe.

+"There's a hope that artificial intelligence can do all of this work, but that hope is not yet realized, so now humans mostly do this work," Williams said.

 Yet people can act only so quickly.
 While moderators are pushed to act fast, they also are tasked with analyzing multiple aspects of each video, the suit states.
-There are now 100 "tags" moderators can use when indicating a video violates a rule, like whether a video shows the torso of a minor — up from 20 tags — and moderators are expected to analyze what's happening in the background of each video.
+There are now 100 "tags" — up from 20 tags — that moderators can use when indicating a video violates a rule, such as a tag that flags a video as showing a minor's torso, and moderators are also expected to analyze what's happening in the background of each video.

 It is unclear when, exactly, the new moderation standards went into effect.
 Since Russia invaded Ukraine, TikTok has been under new pressure as it attempts to stay ahead of a flood of misleading videos about the war.